thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

 |
 | > Project language [en]:
 |
 | The file name suffix for source files.
-Commonly, this is either ".txt"
+Commonly, this is either \".txt\"
-| or ".rst".
+| or \".rst\".
 Only files with this suffix are considered documents.
 | > Source file suffix [.rst]:
 |
 | One document is special in that it is considered the top node of the
-| "contents tree", that is, it is the root of the hierarchical structure
+| \"contents tree\", that is, it is the root of the hierarchical structure
 | of the documents.
-Normally, this is "index", but if your "index"
+Normally, this is \"index\", but if your \"index\"
 | document is a custom template, you can also set this to another filename.
 | > Name of your master document (without suffix) [index]:
 |